Shadertech/UE5NiagaraComputeExample/README.md

 - **Overview**:
   - A boids system implemented entirely within Niagara without compute shaders and using the Particle Attribute Reader instead.

-### 5. ShaderCore
+### 5. ComputeCore

 - **Overview**:
-  - A shared module that provides default shader settings and utilities, ensuring consistency and efficiency across all modules.
+  - A shared module that provides default settings and utilities, ensuring consistency and efficiency across all modules.

 ## Prerequisites